ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Finality

-A Transparency Service is append-only: once a Signed Statement is registered and becomes a Transparent Statement, it cannot be modified, deleted, or moved.
+A Transparency Service is append-only.
+Once a Signed Statement is registered and becomes a Transparent Statement, it cannot be modified, deleted, or reordered within the Append-only Log.
 In particular, once a Receipt is returned for a given Signed Statement, the registered Signed Statement and any preceding entry in the Append-only Log becomes immutable, and the Receipt provides universally-verifiable evidence of this property.

 #### Consistency